Z68A-GD55 (G3) - Motherboard MSI - Free user manual and instructions

 MSI Z68A-GD55 (G3) - Screw Holes - 2

-Refer above picture to install standoffs in the appropriate locations on chassis and then screw through the mainboard screw holes into the standoffs.
+Refer to the picture above to install standoffs in the appropriate locations on the chassis, and then screw through the mainboard screw holes into the standoffs.

 Important

-• To prevent damage to the mainboard, any contact between the mainboard circuit and chassis or unnecessary standoffs mounted on the chassis is prohibited.
+• To prevent damage to the mainboard, any contact between the mainboard circuit and the chassis or unnecessary standoffs mounted on the chassis is prohibited.

-• Please make sure there are no metal components placed on the mainboard or within the chassis that may cause short circuit of the mainboard.
+• Please make sure there are no metal components placed on the mainboard or within the chassis that may cause a short circuit of the mainboard.

 CPU (Central Processing Unit)